-Machinery and Mill-work.-This study has two hours per week devoted to it during the entire year.
-It includes the study of the different methods of transmitting motion and force from one machine, or part of a machine, to another by means of gear-wheels, belts and pulleys and shafting.
+Machinery and Mill-work.-This includes the study of the different methods of transmitting motion and force from one machine, or part of a machine, to another by means of gearwheels, belts and pulleys and shafting.
 The students will be taught how to proportion gear-wheels and pulleys, in order to obtain certain velocity ratios, and to "lay out" and put up a line of shafting.

-As far as possible, this subject will be made clear and plain by explanations in the shop building and by visits to neighboring manufacturing establishments.
+As far as possible, this subject will be made clear and plain by explanations in the shop building and visits to neighboring manufacturing establishments.

-Building and Building Materials.-Two hours per week for one-third of a year.
-This is lectures upon buildings and structures and the materials which enter into them.
+Building and Building Materials.-This is lectures uponbuildings and structures and the materials which enter into them.
 The students are taught the names of the different parts, and the correct methods of making and fixing each in its relations to the others.
 They are also taught to make estimates and bills of materials.